danreeves/lumberjack/README.md

 Treehouse
 ========
-*A theme build on timber*
+*A theme built on timber*

 Treehouse is a WordPress theme done right.

-Inspired by MVC frameworks like Django, Treehouse enabled separated and sensible code that enables better maintainabilty and collaboration.
+Inspired by MVC frameworks like Django, Treehouse allows clean code, sensible design, maintainabilty, and collaboration.

 Features
 --------